Defined Outcome Funds

 The protection of a defined benefit fund comes at a cost though.
 Whereas an S&P fund has an expense ratio of 0.05%, most defined outcome funds charge around 0.80%.
 Still, if it helps people invest, or stay in a rocky market because they’re more comfortable, then it could be worth it.

-Implementation: Like with low volatility funds, these are a popular option for risk-averse investors or people who are concerned about a short-term market decline.
+Implementation: These are a popular option for risk-averse investors, people who are concerned about a short-term market decline, but yet don't want to miss an upswing, and investors willing to increase stocks, but in a more "risk-managed" way.
 Their use in our portfolios can vary widely.
 We might use a small amount within an asset class, split the asset class 50-50 between a core holding and a defined outcome fund, or it may make up the entire asset class.